teovaira/role-prompts/ex0_environment_and_libraries.md

 Hello, World!
 ```

 **Result:** Program works correctly.
-It prints the message to console.
+It prints the message to the console.

 ---